Gadai14/Django-job/README.md

 <h1>🌟 Jobya : Your Gateway to Career Opportunities 🚀 </h1>
 <p><br>
   Welcome to Jobya, where career dreams meet reality.
 Our platform connects talented individuals with exciting career opportunities from top companies around the globe.
 Whether you're a seasoned professional or just starting your journey, Jobya has something for everyone.
 Browse through a diverse range of job listings, curated to match your skills and aspirations.
 With user-friendly features and intuitive navigation, finding your dream job has never been easier.
-Join Jobya today and take the next step towards a fulfilling career!
+Join Jobya today and take the next step towards a fulfilling career !
 </p>
 <img src="https://github.com/Gadai14/Django-job/assets/121002242/8e1ca78a-ab71-4949-8190-360d54579583">
 <img src="https://github.com/Gadai14/Django-job/assets/121002242/2480264e-de21-44ac-bc36-0d66b0282948">